loopbackio/loopback.io/pages/en/lb2/Synchronization.md

 This process is called _synchronization_ (abbreviated as _sync_).
 Sync replicates data from the _source_ to the _target_, and the target calls the LoopBack replication API.

-{% include note.html content="
-The LoopBack replication API is a JavaScript API, and thus (currently, at least) works only with a JavaScript client.
+{% include note.html content="The LoopBack replication API is a JavaScript API, and thus (currently, at least) works only with a JavaScript client.
 " %}

 _Replication_ means intelligently copying data from one location to another.